-Business wishing to accurately track its inventory often use a sku generator to assign individual identification codes to its products.
+Businesses wishing to accurately track inventory often use a sku generator to assign individual identification codes to products.
 Skus, or stock keeping units, are unique internal product identifiers that can be scanned to relay information to inventory software about the product name, description, quantities, components, costs, etc. UPC codes, on the other hand, are universal product codes assigned to manufacturers’ products by GS1 US.
 Their numbers remain constant even when product is transferred to the wholesalers and retailers who sell their products.
 Sku numbers will vary from one business to another, even for the same product, because they are business specific.

 When sku numbers are affixed to stock, they can comprise letters and numbers or appear as varying thick and thin parallel lines typical of barcodes.
-When scanned, they transmit the tracking number set up by the sku generator.
+When scanned, they transmit the tracking number set up by the barcode sku generator.
 The sku number may contain references to manufacturer, description, model, material, size, color, packaging, and warranty terms.

 How Sku Generation Empowers Inventory Management